Know Before You Go: Winter in Wisconsin

 Ice Arts

-If the water’s a bit too cold for your blood, round up your team for some snow sculpture competitions.
-Lake Geneva hosts the only national snow-sculpting competition, but other communities also invite teams to compete at winter festivals throughout the state including Wausau, Prescott, Mount Horeb, Lake Superior and more!
+To discover magical man-made winter art, round up your team and visit a snow and ice sculpture competition.
+Lake Geneva hosts the only national snow-sculpting competition, but other communities also invite teams to compete at winter festivals throughout the state, including Wausau, Mount Horeb, Lake Superior, Sturgeon Bay and more!

 Skiing

-Nordic or cross-country ski trails abound in Wisconsin, many of them regularly groomed and rated from novice to expert.
-In fact, Wisconsin is home to the largest cross-country ski event in North America: the Slumberland American Birkibeiner or the “Birkie”.
+Nordic and cross-country ski trails abound in Wisconsin, many of them regularly groomed and rated from novice to expert.
+In fact, Wisconsin is home to the largest cross-country ski event in North America: the Slumberland American Birkibeiner, known as the “Birkie”.

-Wisconsin also has many choices for thrilling downhill ski runs.
+Wisconsin is also home to numerous thrilling downhill ski runs.
 Granite Peak Ski Area near Wausau is the state’s largest, but there are several other destinations for skiing, snowboarding, sledding and tubing, many with snack shacks perfect for warming up and refueling with friends after the outdoor fun.
 Ski lessons are often available, and with so many runs for different skill levels, there’s guaranteed fun for the whole family.

 Explore more winter fun – check out 10 things to do this winter in Wisconsin.